 See the comparison of the Art and Design Curriculum for England here

 New technologiesNew or 'emerging' technologies are technologies whose development, practical applications, or both are still largely unrealized.
-These technologies are generally new but also include older... further break open, or loosen, the boundaries between different disciplines of making as digital and virtual processes emulate traditional processes and open up further possibilities.
+These technologies are generally new but also include older technologies finding new applications.
+Emerging technologies are often perceived as capable of changing the status quo.
+Any set of productive techniques which offers a significant improvement (whether measured in terms of increased output or savings in costs) over the established technology for a given process in a specific historical context. further break open, or loosen, the boundaries between different disciplines of making as digital and virtual processes emulate traditional processes and open up further possibilities.

 Making with increasing levels of skill using hands, toolsA physical item used to achieve a goal.
-A fashion designer might use a needle and tailors dummy, a jeweller might use a clamp and..., technologies and requires:
+A fashion designer might use a needle and tailors dummy, a jeweller might use a clamp and pliers.
+Many artists, craftspeople and designers make or invent their own tools for a particular task, technologies and requires:

 - Respect for and response to materials – with sensitivity to material and to the tactile and expressive qualities of processA series of actions, changes or operations performed in the making or creating of a product or outcomes.
-The procedures that one goes through in... and technique
+The procedures that one goes through in creating an art-work, e.g.: the process of printmaking. and technique

 - Exploration of bespoke, commissioned and small-scale production / edition outcomes